dumbbird/MusicoWiki-PinyinSort/README.md

-# PinyinSort 0.2.0
+# PinyinSort - Musico.wiki Customized Edition
-Add pinyin as a category sorting collation
+Add pinyin as a category sorting collation - https://musico.wiki

 ## Install
 * Clone the respository, rename it to PinyinSort and copy to extensions folder